Kimokcheon/Kimokcheon.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am an undergraduate in Computer Science and Technology at [Sichuan University](https://www.scu.edu.cn/) and expected to graduate in June 2025.
+I am a senior in Computer Science and Technology at [Sichuan University](https://www.scu.edu.cn/) and expected to graduate in June 2025.

 I have engaged in research projects related to Deep Learning (DL), Computer Vision (CV), MultiModal Machine Learning (MMML), etc. My current advisor is Prof. [Qijun Zhao](http://www.scubrl.org/qjzhao) from the [College of Computer Science](https://cs.scu.edu.cn/).